 Open Studies Student status is granted to eligible students wishing to take courses without enrolling in a particular academic program.
-This is a temporary designation only and students in this category are limited to registration in five courses.
-To continue in studies past the fifth course, you must apply and be accepted into an academic program through another admission category.
+Students with an undergraduate degree are eligible.
+Students without an undergraduate degree who are over 28 may register for an individual course, as a mature student.
+This is a temporary designation only and students in this category are limited to registration in three courses.
+To continue in studies past the third course, you must apply and be accepted into an academic program through another admission category.
 No assurance is given that courses taken as an Open Studies Student will apply to an academic program.